 An AP may classify other changes in the Beacon frame as critical updates, which may include those that are described in 11.2.3.15 (TIM Broadcast).

-After an AP sends a WUR Wake-up frame with Address field set to a WID that identifies a non-AP STA, the AP waits for a timeout interval that is larger than the PCR transition delay indicated by the non-AP STA in the WUR Capabilities elements:
+After an AP sends a WUR Wake-up frame with the(#737) Address field set to a WUR(#130) ID that identifies a non-AP STA, the AP waits for a timeout interval that is larger than the PCR transition delay indicated by the non-AP STA in the WUR Capabilities elements:

 If the AP receives any transmission from the non-AP STA within the timeout interval, then the WUR Wake-up frame transmission is successful.